paulklemm/regression-heatmap-paper/Cover Letter.md

 We changed the title of the paper to be more precise.

-1. Change of `Regression Cube` to `3D Regression Heat Map`: [Reviewer 2] noted the potential confusion of the already claimed name `Regression Cube` and suggested a good alternative with `Regression Mosaic`.
-Referring to the publication `Friendly, Michael (March 1994).
+1. Change of *"Regression Cube"* to *"3D Regression Heat Map"*: [Reviewer 2] noted the potential confusion of the already claimed name *"Regression Cube"* and suggested a good alternative with *"Regression Mosaic"*.
+Referring to the publication *`Friendly, Michael (March 1994).
 "Mosaic Displays for Multi-Way Contingency Tables".
-Journal of the American Statistical Association 89 (425): 190–200.` We conclude that our visualization is in fact a heat map, not a mosaic plot.
+Journal of the American Statistical Association 89 (425): 190–200`* we conclude that our visualization is in fact a heat map, not a mosaic plot.
 Hence, we revised the paper accordingly.
-With this revision in mind, we found the name `3D Regression Heat Map` more appropriate, since it describes the method better.
+With this revision in mind, we found the name *"3D Regression Heat Map"* more appropriate, since it describes the method better.
-2. Change `cohort study data` to `population study data`: For some experts with background in epidemiology, **cohorts** might imply that the paper focuses on the analysis of multiple time points, since a cohort defines a population, which is analyzed using multiple acquisition cycles.
-The data sets used in the Case Studies are derived from a single time point.
-Our collaborating epidemiological domain experts concluded that `population study data` is more precise.
+2. Change *"cohort study data"* to *"population study data"*: For some experts with background in epidemiology, **cohorts** might imply that the paper focuses on the analysis of multiple time points, since a cohort defines a population, which is analyzed using multiple acquisition cycles.
+The data sets used in the case studies are derived from a single time point.
+Our collaborating epidemiological domain experts argued that *"population study data"* is precise.

 Regression Metrics
 ------------------

 One large complaint was the focus on R² values only for representing linear regression models.
 Therefore, we modified this to include a variety of different variables, which put emphasis on different aspects of the data.

-* [Reviewer 1] We added a new selection interface element for choosing the regression metric used to colorize the 2D and 3D heat map.
+  * [Reviewer 1]: We added a new selection interface element for choosing the regression metric used to colorize the 2D and 3D heat map.
 It contains the following new metrics:
-  * Adjusted R²: This is basically the R² term, but with a penalty term, which leads to lower R² values if an added dimension contains little entropy w.r.t. the target variable.
+    * Adjusted R²: This is basically the R² value, but with a penalty term, which leads to lower R² values if an added dimension contains little entropy w.r.t. the target variable.
     * F-statistic: The f-statistic determines how much improvement the independent variables will add to the model compared to them being not considered at all.
 The f-statisic is scaled between 0 and 1 based on the largest f-statistic in a 2D heat map slice.
       * **We implemented a visual comparison of f-statisic, but decided to not include it in the paper**.
 The resulting plot is misleading for the following reasons: F-statistic values are based on their degrees of freedom, which are determined by the number of independent features (equal between all models, which is good) and the number of elements (unequal with very high differences).
 The heat map would visually compare values, which are inherently not comparable, as many features are sparse.
 We therefore decided to restrict f-statisic as contextual information for each model.
     * Akaike Information Criterion (AIC), which acts similar as the R² by preferring simpler models.
     * Adjusted R² and f-statistic are implemented for linear regression models, since they lack a counterpart for logistic regression models.
 For those, the standard Nagelkerke R² values are used.
-* [Reviewer 1] The context information for regression models was enhanced according to the suggestions made by the reviewers
+  * [Reviewer 1]: The context information for regression models was enhanced according to the suggestions made by the reviewers.
     * A scatter plot shows the distribution of the residuals of the model.
     * All p-values for each dimension are shown.
     * The f-statistic is additionally represented as table, which covers its degrees of freedom.
     * The Akaike Information Criterion (AIC) as well as the adjusted R² can also be found in the context information.

 The sections revised using this feedback are:

-* **2.3 Regression Analysis** - explained the new metrics and their usage
+* **2.3 Regression Analysis** - explained the new metrics and their usage.
 * **4.3 Abstracting Regression Results using R²** is now renamed into  **4.3 Abstracting Regression Results** and covers the new metrics.
-* **5.2 3D Regression Heat Map Visualization** contains **Selecting and Scaling the Descriptive Regression Metric**, a new paragraph explaining the selection and scaling of the regression metrics
+* **5.2 3D Regression Heat Map Visualization** contains **Selecting and Scaling the Descriptive Regression Metric**, a new paragraph explaining the selection and scaling of the regression metrics.
 * Paragraph **2D Heat Map Slice Visualization** summarizes the features appearing as context information including the residual plot.

 Related Work